dgaydukov/cert-aws/sa/files/sa.md

 * public IPv4 (changes after stop/start)
 * elastic IPv4 (static public IP, won't be changed after stop/start)
 * IPv6, mac-address, security groups and so on...
+* it has static mac address.
+So if your ec2 need static mac address, create eni and assign it to ec2.
+This would guarantee that if you restart/recreate instance, max address would stay the same.
+Don't confuse it with elastic IP which provide static public IP address, where ENI provides static mac address.
 You can create ENI by going to `EC2 => Network & Security => Network interfaces` and create network interface and attach/detach it to ec2 instance.
 Every instance in VPC has a default ENI - primary network interface, you can't detach it.
 You can create new and attach.
 Number of ni that can be attached to ec2 depends on it's size (more computing power - more ni can be attached).
 Both ENA & EFA are ENI that provide some advanced networking